llamaxyz/llama/documentation/ActionCreation.md

 Approval and disapproval access is controlled by roles on the `LlamaPolicy` contract, and are set explicitly on the strategy contract at deployment.
-Each strategy can have exactly one approval role and one disapproval role. policy holders with the correct approval/disapproval roles are able to cast their approvals/disapprovals on the action, which determines whether or not the action passes or fails.
+Each strategy can have exactly one approval role and one disapproval role.
+Policy holders with the correct approval/disapproval roles are able to cast their approvals/disapprovals on the action, which determines whether or not the action passes or fails.
 Policyholders without the correct approval/disapproval role are not able to cast.

 ### Force Approval/Disapproval Roles